c3imob/test-repo/README.md

 # AI BlogCraft

-AI BlogCraft is an AI-assisted blogging SaaS starter built with Next.js 14, TypeScript, Prisma, NextAuth, Tailwind CSS, and the OpenAI API.
+AI BlogCraft is an AI-assisted blogging SaaS starter built with Next.js 14, TypeScript, Prisma, NextAuth, Tailwind CSS, and a local Ollama model.
 It helps marketing teams generate, edit, and manage SEO-friendly blog posts with subscription billing powered by Stripe.

 ## Features
 - **AI blog generation** with topic, tone, keywords, audience, and length controls.